-There are many rough edges to fix(I am blushed when I am writing this, so you know how bad it is), and there are many things I haven't talk about in this short post.
+There are many rough edges to fix, and there are many things I haven't talk about in this short post.
 We hope that having some early feedbacks will help us discover problems as soon as possible.
 Often times, users will also help us explore the possibilities of our apps.

 I hope you will enjoy using it as much as I do.